Haghighatbin/Srltool/README.md

 ---
 ### [mkdir]
 Creates the specified directory.<br />
-The [--ignore-if-exists] option if passed then if the directory exists will be preserved ignoting the deletion.<br />
+The [--ignore-if-exists] option if passed then if the directory exists will be preserved ignoring the deletion.<br />

 Example:<br />
 srltool mkdir [directory_to_create]<br />